 To create a clothing line logo for yourself, try out Tailor Brands (click here to read the full review).
 This user-friendly, AI-driven platform generates custom (and customizable!) logos based on the information you share.

 To see how it works, watch the video or continue reading below.

 1. Enter your business name.

-On the Tailor Brands home page, type in your business name and click “Design.”
+To get started, go to the Tailor Brands homepage.
+Then, type in your business name and click “Design.”
 If you have a tagline to display with your logo, enter that here, too.

 2. Share some details.

 Under “Enter Your Industry,” start typing and then choose the most appropriate match from the drop-down menu that appears.
 In the textbox below, write more about your business and target audience.